RA-Rob/rift/docs/smoke-test.md

 ## Overview

-The abyss-heartbeat script safely copies the file abc.pcap to a temporary location, then moves it atomically to the destination directory (/data/io-service/input-undersluice-99-default).
+The chasm-heartbeat script safely copies the file abc.pcap to a temporary location, then moves it atomically to the destination directory (/data/io-service/input-undersluice-99-default).
 This prevents race conditions where a processing job might pick up an incomplete copy.

 ## Prerequisites
 - Linux environment with Bash shell